nemonik/hands-on-DevOps-gen2/README.md

 [![asciicast](https://asciinema.org/a/UBSDv2sI83klwFhbZIotIcJpH.svg)](https://asciinema.org/a/UBSDv2sI83klwFhbZIotIcJpH)

-The Docker registry container image shipped by Docker does not provide a GUI, but we can verify by querying the catalog of the private registry through a web browser or [Unix](https://en.wikipedia.org/wiki/Unix) command line tool `curl` by entering into the command line
+The container registry image shipped by Docker does not provide a GUI, but we can verify by querying the catalog of the private registry through a web browser or [Unix](https://en.wikipedia.org/wiki/Unix) command line tool `curl` by entering into the command line

 ```bash
 curl -X GET http://k3d-registry.nemonik.com:5000/v2/_catalog